SemanticMediaWiki/SemanticGlossary/README.md

 - PHP 7.1 or later
 - MediaWiki 1.31 or later
 - [Semantic MediaWiki][smw] 3.1 or later
+- [Lingo][lg] 3.1 or later

 ## Installation

+Note that the Semantic MediaWiki extension and the Lingo extension need to be installed first.
+Moreover they need to be invoked earlier that this extension.

-The recommended way to install this extension is by using [Composer][composer].
+The way to install this extension is by using [Composer][composer].
 Just add the following to the MediaWiki `composer.local.json` file and run the `php composer.phar install/update mediawiki/semantic-glossary` command.